kvarak/dnd/docs/_Classes/bard.md

 ##### Creating Puppets
 As part of a long rest, you can create a puppet out of wood or similar material.
 This puppet can be used as a material component for your Merry Band feature.
 You must have enough material on hand, equivalent to a small block or log, to produce it.
 </div>

 ### Merry Band
-When you join the College of Puppets at 1st level, you gain proficiency with woodcarver's tools and can cast the *unseen servant* spell as a ritual, using one or more puppet as the material component.
+When you join the College of Puppets at 1st level, you add *Craft* to your class skills and you gain the *Craft - Woodworking - Whittling* skill, including its prerequisites.

+Additionally you can cast the *unseen servant* spell as a ritual, using one or more puppet as the material component.
 When cast this way, the spell lasts until the start of your next long rest, and instead of creating a servant, the puppets used for the ritual becomes your servants.
 If you control multiple servants, you can command any or all of them at the same time.

 You can have a number of puppets active equal to your Charisma modifier.

 ### Strings of Fate
-At 3rd level, you learn how to manipulate the movements of your foes and inspire fear in their hearts.
-As a ***bonus action***, you can expend a use of your Bardic Inspiration to target a creature within 60 feet.
+You learn how to manipulate the movements of your foes and inspire fear in their hearts.
+As a ***bonus action***, you can expend a use of your Bardic Inspiration to target a creature within 60 ft.

 The creature must succeed on a Wisdom saving throw or be frightened of you until the end of its next turn, and must immediately move in a direction of your choice.
 It can't be compelled to move into an obviously deadly hazard, such as a fire pit, but will provoke opportunity attacks.

 ### No Strings Attached
-Starting at 6th level, you can infuse your puppets with powerful magic to make them capable in combat.
-As a ***bonus action***, you can empower a puppet within 60 feet, created by your Merry Band feature.
+You can infuse your puppets with powerful magic to make them capable in combat.
+As a ***bonus action***, you can empower a puppet within 60 ft, created by your Merry Band feature.
 For 10 minutes, the puppet become empowered.
 Each puppet can only be empowered once.

 An empowered puppet shares your statistics, except it has an AC of 12 + your Charisma modifier, and hit points equal to three times your bard level + your Charisma modifier.
 When you use a ***bonus action*** to command your unseen servants (see the spell), you can command an empowered puppet to move up to 30 feet and make a melee spell attack.
 On a hit, the target takes 1d8 + your Charisma modifier psychic damage.
 At 10th level, the damage increases to 1d10, and at 15th level it increases to 1d12.

 ### Master of Puppets
-Beginning at 14th level, your soul strings can attach to the bodies of dead creatures and inanimate objects, turning them to your will.
-You can expend a Bardic Inspiration die to cast *animate dead* or *animate objects*, as appropriate, for a single target within 30 feet without expending a spell slot or spell components.
+Your soul strings can attach to the bodies of dead creatures and inanimate objects, turning them to your will.
+You can expend a Bardic Inspiration die to cast *animate dead* or *animate objects*, as appropriate, for a single target within 30 ft without expending a spell slot or spell components.

 The duration of this spell is a number of rounds equal to the number rolled on the Bardic Inspiration die and does not require concentration.